nealith/texture-quilting/README.md

 ## To use :

-Both of executable are test programm.
-If you want to change parameters, you have to change de code of each one.
+Both Texture Synthesis and Generation are executable for testing program.
+To change parameters, code modification is necessary.

 ### Texture Synthesis

-Generate a 1024x1024 texture from a sample.
+From a sample image, a texture 1024x1024 is generated.

 ```bash